 Construction works at Lot A5, Lot A11 and Lot A12 are in progress.
 Lot A5 has a total leasable and saleable GFA of approximately 59,000 sq.m. to be developed into a Grade A office tower with a retail shopping complex.
-Construction works are estimated to be completed in 2012.
-Lot A11 and Lot A12, Phase 3 of The Riverview, with a total residential GFA of approximately 50,000 sq.m., will be developed into luxury residential apartments and is expected to be completed in 2012.
+Construction works are estimated to be completed in 2011.
+Lot A11 and Lot A12, Phase 3 of The Riverview, with a total residential GFA of approximately 50,000 sq.m., will be developed into luxury residential apartments and is expected to be completed in 2011.

 The construction of the shopping mall (retail podium of Lots A1, A2 and A3) commenced after the ceremony held on November 17, 2010.
-Construction work on Lots A2 and A3 is planned to be completed in late 2012.